DerGuru/The-Resonant/New Chapters/00 Prologue/00-Prolog-03-Youre_not_broken_Youre_filtered.md

 They stared at one another.
 Not as enemies.
 Not even as rivals.

 Just as two women who had walked deeper into the unknown than most - and had come back with different scars.

+"You never asked me why I agreed to consult on this," Elyra said quietly.

+"Because you're the only one who ever saw a recursive field reverse-anchor itself without external pressure," Marla answered without hesitation.
+No emotion.
+Just fact.

+Elyra smirked, though it didn't reach her eyes.
+"Or because I'm broken enough to say yes."

+Marla turned to her, and for a moment, something almost human flickered in her expression.
+"You're not broken.
+You're filtered."

+That shut her up.
+Filtered.
+Not broken.
+It was the kindest thing Marla had ever said to her, and somehow that made it worse.

+Elyra exhaled, her breath fogging slightly in the cold air.
+"I've felt something since yesterday.
+Like... not a presence.
+A contour.
+The field's edge is folding weird."

+"I know," Marla said softly.
+"I feel it too."

 ---